gemini-cli-extensions/oracledb/DEVELOPER.md

 # DEVELOPER.md

-This document provides instructions for setting up your development environment and contributing to the Oracle Database Agent skills project.
+This document provides instructions for setting up your development environment and contributing to the OracleDB Gemini CLI Extension project.

 ## Prerequisites

 Before you begin, ensure you have the following:

 1.  **Gemini CLI:** Install the Gemini CLI version v0.6.0 or above.
 Installation instructions can be found on the official Gemini CLI documentation.
 You can verify your version by running `gemini --version`.
-2.  **Oracle Database Instance:** For testing data plane skills, you will need access to an active Oracle Database instance.
+2.  **OracleDB Cluster & Instance:** For testing data plane tools, you will need access to an active Oracle DB instance.
+We recommend using Public IP to eliminate the need to create and use a workspace within the same VPC network as the database.

 ## Developing the Extension